Minoxidil vs. Finasteride: a head-to-head comparison

 Minoxidil:

-• Topical minoxidil is applied to the scalp.
-Both men and women can use it over the counter or without a prescription.
+- Topical minoxidil is applied to the scalp.
+It can be used over the counter or without a prescription by both men and women.

-• How it works: Minoxidil stimulates hair growth by increasing blood flow to the hair follicles.
+- How it works: Minoxidil stimulates hair growth by increasing blood flow to the hair follicles.

-• Use: Minoxidil is usually applied to the scalp twice a day.
+- Use: Minoxidil is usually applied to the scalp twice a day.
 It comes in a liquid or foam form and should be applied to the affected areas of the scalp.

-• Results: It may take several months to see results from minoxidil.
+- Results: It may take several months to see results from minoxidil.
 In clinical studies, minoxidil is effective in promoting hair growth in both men and women.
 However, results may vary, and it's essential to be patient and consistent to see the best results.

-• Side effects: Possible side effects of minoxidil include scalp irritation, dryness, and redness.
+- Side effects: Possible side effects of minoxidil include scalp irritation, dryness, and redness.
 These side effects are usually mild and go away on their own.

 Finasteride:

-• Finasteride is an oral medication that is taken by mouth.
+- Finasteride is an oral medication that is taken by mouth.
 It is only approved for use in men and is available by prescription only.

-• Use: Finasteride is usually taken once a day, with or without food.
+- Use: Finasteride is usually taken once a day, with or without food.
 It comes in a pill form and should be taken as directed by a healthcare professional.

-• Results: It may take several months to see results from finasteride.
+- Results: It may take several months to see results from finasteride.
 In clinical studies, finasteride has been shown to be effective in promoting hair growth in men.
 However, results may vary, and it's essential to be patient and consistent to see the best results.

-• Side effects: Finasteride may cause decreased sex drive, impotence, and breast tenderness or enlargement.
-These side effects are rare and usually go away on their own, however, it is essential to report any unusual symptoms to a healthcare professional.
+- Side effects: Finasteride may cause decreased sex drive, impotence, and breast tenderness or enlargement.
+These side effects are rare and usually go away on their own.
+However, it is essential to report any unusual symptoms to a healthcare professional.

 It's important to note that finasteride is a prescription medication and should only be used under the guidance of a healthcare professional.
 It may not be suitable for everyone, and discussing the potential risks and benefits with a doctor before starting treatment is essential.